 As part of the OSU College of Medicine, one of the main goals of the Ohio State University Department of Plastic Surgery is to educate the plastic and reconstructive surgeons of tomorrow, as well as provide a home for medical professionals to conduct comprehensive research for scientific study and innovation.
 Our research department is currently involved in cutting-edge projects that can move forward the field of plastic surgery and treatment, and our educational programs can give young doctors the tools they need to further develop their expertise in a range of cosmetic enhancement and reconstructive surgery procedures.

-The OSU Department of Plastic Surgery’s research program is part of the OSU College of Medicine’s Office of Research.
+The OSU Department of Plastic and Reconstructive Surgery’s research program is part of the OSU College of Medicine’s Office of Research.
 Our research program is composed of a range of professionals dedicated to conducting clinical, scientific, and translational research, with faculty and staff support in areas such as grant writing, research compliance, research strategy, safety, and many others.

 Our research program consists of three main areas of focus.
 The following list will give you some information on the latest projects undertaken by our research faculty and staff: